Get

 Mothballs are tiny pesticide balls that keep moths out of clothes and furniture.
 They aren’t super popular anymore, but everyone’s grandmother probably used them at some point.
 (And you can still purchase them at some stores.)

 These balls are full of chemicals, which is how they work.
 Luckily, our dogs consider these chemicals very smelly, which prevents them from eating them.
-That’s a good thing, as these balls are actually very toxic to dogs.
-In fact, we don’t recommend using them around dogs for this reason.
+That’s a good thing, as these balls are very toxic to dogs.
+We don’t recommend using them around dogs for this reason.

 Mothballs can lead to all sorts of health issues for dogs, including vomiting, diarrhea, seizures, liver damage, and even death.
 Simply put, they’re bad news for our pets.